P-Michalski/network-docs/README.md

 A modern web application for managing network devices, built with React, TypeScript, and Vite.
 This frontend application provides an intuitive interface for visualizing, configuring, and managing network infrastructure.

-## 📚 Documentation
+## 📚 Preview

-For detailed documentation, API reference, and user guides, visit: [https://p-michalski.github.io/network-docs/](https://p-michalski.github.io/network-docs/)
+You can check the project here: [https://p-michalski.github.io/network-docs/](https://p-michalski.github.io/network-docs/) **Note**
+- Project requires properly set-up backend API and database.
+You can read on how to do that in a backend repository (you will find the link further below).

 ## 🚀 Features